 Crypto evasion of assessment

 Crypto tax evasion of assessment occurs when a taxpayer willingly underreports or fails to report their cryptocurrency transactions.
-This includes capital gains, wages, and additional income received in cryptocurrency.
+This includes capital gains (both short and long term capital gains are elibible) , wages, and additional income received in cryptocurrency.

 For instance, if you earn $3,000 in capital gains in cryptocurrency in 2022, you would need to report this on your 2023 taxes.
 An example of evasion of assessment would be only reporting capital gains of $1,000 to lower your tax bill or not reporting your crypto capital gains at all.